 Vintage bottles are one of my favorite ways to decorate!
-I typically get mine at thrift stores or yard sales, but here are some great options online for vintage bottles:
+I typically get mine at thrift stores or yard sales, but here are some great options online for vintage bottles.

-Source List for Rustic Fall Tablescape:
+Source List for Farmhouse Fall Table Decor:

 - “Table Runner” – it’s actually a scarf – Restoration Hardware

 - Wooden Dough Bowl – I got this an estate sale, here’s some similar ones – Bowl 1 from Etsy – Bowl 2 from Amazon – Bowl 3 from Etsy

 - 4 pastel colors of acrylic craft paint – I used Lite Mocha, Pale Daffodil, Cameo Pink and China Blue by Apple Barrel, which are just 50 cents each at Walmart